 David Martinez is a producer and cinematographer originally from Puerto Rico.
 He is better known for his cinematic approach to visual storytelling through reactive camera work.

-Since completing the Cinematography Intensive program at Maine Media Workshops in 2014, David has been traveling the world working as a cinematographer and colorist to tell stories of social impact.
+Since completing the Cinematography Intensive program at Maine Media Workshops in 2014, David has been working as a cinematographer and colorist on a wide variety of projects.
 His immersion in film productions, both in the camera department as well as the post-production department, has given him a great perspective on the relationship between the creative and technical aspects of visual storytelling.

 As a media producer, his clients include The New York Times, United Nations, Universal Music, Warner Music, McKinsey & Company, and Volvo.
-David has been teaching workshops at Maine Media since 2016.
-In 2022, David offered a series of lighting workshops for Pixar Animation Studios.
+David has been teaching workshops at Maine Media since 2016 and he also conducted a series of lighting workshops for Pixar Animation Studios in 2022.